-At Breac.House, we aim to create memorable experiences for our guests which reflect and respect the unique environment and community in which we are located.
-Horn Head is a Special Area of Conservation (SAC) under the EU Habitats Directive and we feel a strong responsibility to minimise our impact and the impact of our guests on this beautiful place.
+At Breac.House, we aim to create memorable experiences for our guests which both reflect and protect the unique environment and community in which we are located.
+Horn Head is a Special Area of Conservation (SAC) under the EU Habitats Directive and we feel a strong responsibility to minimise our environmental impact and the impact of our guests on this beautiful place.

-Our specific commitments to our guests, employees, suppliers and communities are set out below.
-While we have built-in strong environmental and sustainability measures into our business from day one, we are committed to constantly improving these measures as our business develops.
-In this regard, we support and adopt the UNWTO definition of Sustainable Tourism (see below).
+Our specific actions and commitments to our the environment, our guests, employees, suppliers and our communities are set out below.
+While we have built-in deep environmental and sustainability measures into our business from day oNE and are committed to constantly improving where possible.
+We strongly support, adopt and implement the UNWTO definition of Sustainable Tourism (see below).

 Local food culture

-• We are committed to the preservation and revival of local food culture and heritage.
-We make our own breads, pastries, butter, yoghurt using local organic ingredients – some of which are grown on site, others are from local growers.
+- We are committed to the preservation and revival of local food culture and heritage.
+We make all of our our own breads, pastries, butter, yoghurt, jams and soups using local organic ingredients – some of which we grow ourselves on site, others are from local growers.

-• We compost as much as possible of our green waste, including the re-use of seaweed from our guest seaweed bath ritual, for use in our polytunnel
+- We compost all of our green / organic waste, including the re-use of seaweed from our guest seaweed bath ritual, for use as fertiliser in our polytunnel

-• We use environmentally friendly guest amenities, cleaning, household and garden products.
+- We only use environmentally friendly guest amenities, cleaning, household and garden products (no chemicals / pesticides etc)

-• We provide bikes, maps, picnics, torches and hi-viz jackets / helmets to encourage our guests to visit our local headland, beaches, forest and surroundings on foot or by bike.
+- We provide bikes, maps, picnics, torches and hi-viz jackets / helmets to encourage our guests to visit our local headland, beaches, forests and surroundings on foot or by bike.

 Community & networks